 Divi Builder is a WordPress plugin developed by Elegant Themes.
 The plugin was initially only available for Divi and Extra, two premium WordPress themes developed by Elegant Themes.
 In 2015, Elegant Themes announced that its page builder was available as a standalone plugin.
 Meaning that you can use it on any WordPress theme, not limited to Divi and Extra anymore.

 One crucial thing you need to know.
 Divi and Divi Builder are two different products.
 Divi (just “Divi”) is a WordPress theme while Divi Builder is a page builder plugin.
-If you prefer to use Divi Builder on the Divi theme (and Extra theme), you don’t need to install the standalone plugin as it is available as an integral part of those two themes.
-If you install Divi theme or Extra theme on your WordPress site, Divi Builder also automatically installed.
+If you prefer to use Divi Builder on the Divi theme (and Extra theme), you don’t need to install the standalone Divi Builder plugin as it is available as an integral part of those two themes.
+If you install Divi theme or Extra theme on your WordPress site, Divi Builder is automatically available on your site.

-Is there are differences between Divi Builder as a standalone plugin and Divi Builder as a built-in feature of Divi theme and Extra theme?
+Are there differences between Divi Builder as a standalone plugin and Divi Builder as a built-in feature of Divi theme and Extra theme?
 Nope.
 At all.

 Divi Builder is released as a premium plugin.
 Elegant Themes offers two options to get it: with a yearly subscription ($89 per year) and a one-time purchase option ($249).
 As we said in the opening section, the license applied by Elegant Themes allows you to use its products (including Divi Builder) on unlimited websites, make it a great option for agencies.